 In connection with the Separation Plan, the Company is seeking approval of a one-for-ten reverse stock split of the Company's Common Stock.
-If the reverse stock split proposal is approved, the Company intends to effect the one-for-ten reverse stock split promptly following the annual meeting by filing an amendment to its Certificate of Incorporation.
+If the reverse stock split proposal is approved, the Company intends to effect the one-for-ten reverse stock split soon after the annual meeting by filing an amendment to its Certificate of Incorporation.
 The Company will not effect the reverse stock split, however, unless and until the Realogy and Wyndham Worldwide distributions have been completed.
 The full text of the stock split proposal is set forth in Annex C to this Proxy Statement.
-When the Company effects the one-for-ten reverse stock split, the Company site company is stockholders will receive cash in lieu of fractional shares.
+When the Company effects the one-for-ten reverse stock split, the Company's stockholders will receive cash in lieu of fractional shares.
 For each fractional share, the Company will pay cash equal to the applicable fraction multiplied by the then fair value per share of Common Stock, as applicable, as determined by the Board of Directors of the Company.
-If this proposal is approved by stockholders and the Company effects the reverse stock split, the stockholders will thereafter be entitled to receive uncertificated shares of common Stock in certificated form a Letter of Transmittal with instructions that explain how stockholders can receive uncertificated shares of Common Stock to which they are entitled following the reverse stock split of the Company's common stock.
+If this proposal is approved by stockholders and the Company effects the reverse stock split, the stockholders will thereafter be entitled to receive uncertificated shares of common stock representing the number of shares that they would be entitled to receive after giving effect to the reverse stock split.
+The Company will mail to each holder of Common Stock in certificated form a Letter of Transmittal with instructions that explain how stockholders can receive uncertificated shares of Common Stock to which they are entitled following the reverse stock split of the Company's common stock.
 Unexchanged certificates will represent the number of full shares of reclassified Common Stock to which such holders are entitled, after giving effect to the one-for-ten reverse stock split and the redesignation, if approved at the Meeting.
-Holders of unexchanged certificates will not be entitled to receive any dividends or other distributions, including cash in lieu of fractional shares, payable by the Company after the the reverse stock split is effective, until the certificates have been surrendered together with a duly completed and executed Letter of Transmittal, all such unpaid dividends or distributions will be paid without interest.
+Holders of unexchanged certificates will not be entitled to receive any dividends or other distributions, including cash in lieu of fractional shares, payable by the Company after the the reverse stock split is effective, until the certificates have been surrendered to

-As of June 30, 2006, the Company had approximately 1 billion shares issued and outstanding.
-As of July 13, 2006, the closing price for the Company's common stock on the New York Stock Exchange was \$15.38.
+As of July 20, 2006, the Company had approximately 1 billion shares issued and outstanding.
+As of July 24, 2006, the closing price for the Company's common stock on the New York Stock Exchange was \$15.13.
 Realogy, Wyndham Worldwide and Travelport together represented approximately 70% of the Company's revenue in 2005.
 The Company expects that, upon the distribution of the common stock of Realogy and Wyndham Worldwide to the Company's stockholders, the price of the Company's common stock will decline significantly.
+As of July 24, 2006, the closing price for the Company's common stock on the New York Stock Exchange's "ex-distribution" market was \$2.79.
+In the "ex-distribution" market, the Company's common stock trades without the entitlement to the shares of common stock of Realogy and Wyndham Worldwide that are expected to be distributed to the Company's stockholders at the close of business on July 31, 2006.
+Such trading commenced in the "ex-distribution" market on July 19, 2006.
 The common stock of each of Realogy and Wyndham Worldwide, which Cendant stockholders will receive in the distribution, is expected to be traded on the New York Stock Exchange.
 If this proposal is approved, the number of shares of the Company's common stock outstanding would be reduced to approximately 100 million.
 The Company believes that the anticipated increase in its share price resulting from decreasing the number of shares of its common stock outstanding will encourage greater investor interest and result in enhanced marketability and liquidity of its common stock.